awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-amazon-linux-2.md

 **Note**
 When you replace the default TLS files with your own customized files, be sure that they are in PEM format\.

-1. Open the `/etc/httpd/conf.d/ssl.conf` file and comment out the following line, because the self\-signed dummy certificate also contains the key\.
+1. Open the `/etc/httpd/conf.d/ssl.conf` file using your favorite text editor \(such as **vim** or **nano**\) and comment out the following line, because the self\-signed dummy certificate also contains the key\.
 If you do not comment out this line before you complete the next step, the Apache service fails to start\.

    ```
    SSLCertificateKeyFile /etc/pki/tls/private/localhost.key